MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker/indefinite.md

+---
-# Indefinite
+title: Indefinite
+description: Run a container continously
+---

-Stop a container from exiting immediately - this is useful for if you need to keep it running long enough to start a terminal session in or check some other attributes.
+This will sStop a container from exiting immediately on completing a command.
+This is useful for if you need to keep it running long enough to start a terminal session in or check some other attributes.

 ## Tail